FAQs

 What if my contractor changes?

 You must let us know as soon as possible in writing.
 Most permits are transferable.
-In some cases, you may have to apply for a new permit in some cases.
+In some cases, you may have to apply for a new permit.

 Do I need to submit plans for a solar permit?